THE SLEEP DEPRIVED MOM – FROM EXHAUSTED TO FULLY RESTED AND IN CONTROL.

 Get a sleep routine that actually works

 It’s not only kids that need a nighttime routine.
-Find out what works and stick to it.
+Find out what works for you and stick to it.

 My nighttime routine consist of taking a hot bath or shower (yes, there is usually a kid with me, but let’s focus on the good part), with my stress relief soap and bath salt.